-For more information, see Using an Amazon S3 Bucket as the Origin for a Streaming Distribution.
+For more information, see Using an Amazon S3 Bucket as the Origin for an RTMP Distribution.

 Click Yes if you want to require end users to access objects in an Amazon S3 bucket by using only CloudFront URLs, not by using Amazon S3 URLs.
 Then specify the applicable values.